Darkhost1999/RPCSX-wiki/running.md

 ## Global optional args
 - Log a segfault: `--trace`
-- Log to text file: add `&> log.txt` at the end of the whole command before hitting enter
+- Log to text file: add `&> log.txt` at the end of the whole command before pressing enter